From the author:

 What is firmly anchored?

 They have docked in the harbor and protected themselves against possible storms with several heavy anchors.
-However, the anchors have sunk so deep into the seabed that the ship can no longer leave the safe haven.
+However, the anchors have sunk so deep into the seabed that the ship can no longer leave the safe harbor.

 Is it normative or self-determined?